This page provides information on he Austrian chemical industry and its integrated parks.

 Construction starts at the world's largest hydrogen pilot plant

-World's largest pilot plant for the production of "green" hydrogen at the voestalpine site in Linz, Austria.
-Capacity of 6 megawatts: the most effective and advanced plant of its type plant is scheduled to be fully operational by spring 2019.
+World's largest pilot plant for the production of green hydrogen at the voestalpine site in Linz, Austria.
+Capacity of 6 megawatts: the most effective and advanced plant of its type, scheduled to ...

 Borealis plans to invest EUR 80 million in Linz location to boost long-term competitiveness